 Alzheimer’s destroys brain cells, making it difficult for patients to think, remember and function.
 Markers of brain cell death include amyloid plaques and tau tangles that can begin in the brain 10 to 20 years before symptoms occur.

 Researchers suspected a link between Alzheimer’s disease and diabetes after scientists found excess insulin in the blood was associated with the diseases later in life.
 Insulin is known to help maintain the brain’s synapses.

 A 2010 study found that people with early stages of the disease who used an insulin inhaler made by Kurve Technology Inc. twice a day showed improved ability to carry out daily tasks, like dressing or balancing their checkbook.

 Previous studies show diabetics have an elevated risk of developing Alzheimer’s disease and mild cognitive impairment, a potential precursor to the most common form of dementia in the elderly.
 Catching the disease early when memory and language deficits first develop may improve the odds of treating the condition or preventing it altogether.

 Efforts to capitalize on the link have yielded mixed results.
 A daily dose of inhaled insulin improved the memory of patients with early-stage Alzheimer’s and helped them manage routine tasks like getting dressed.
 The approach didn’t improve other measures of mental function.
-GlaxoSmithKline Plc (GSK)’s Avandia, once the biggest selling diabetes drug, failed to benefit Alzheimer’s disease patients in a 2009 study.
+GlaxoSmithKline Plc (GSK:US)’s Avandia, once the biggest selling diabetes drug, failed to benefit Alzheimer’s disease patients in a 2009 study.

 A 2008 study underscored the confounding findings that often stem from Alzheimer’s disease research.
 Autopsies of 248 patients with Alzheimer’s disease found diabetes drugs reduced the number of lesions in their brains, though they didn’t lessen the dementia caused by the condition.